Rickydam/Java-ProteinCounter/README.md

 # Protein-Counter-Java
-A protein counter for java.
+A Protein Counter for Java.

- Optimized for the Surface Pro 3. \n
+-> Optimized for the Surface Pro 3.
- For a resolution of 2160 x 1440.
+-> For a resolution of 2160 x 1440.